metaphysics degree

 A History of God - 3 semester hours

 This course is the study of the three religions of Abraham and includes an overview of Judaism, Christianity and Islam.
 The purpose of the study is to familiarize the student with these religions so the student has an understanding and how metaphysics is intertwined with those religions.
-The internet has plenty of information on the three religions.
-Included is a text book, The History of God by Chapman.
+Resources are provided on the ICMT Online Campus and Campus Library.
+Additional online resources are also provided.

 Assignment 2: A three to five page paper is required on the subject.